bshoppa/447-individual-project/howto.md

-# step 1
-How to start the local server.
-You will need python (./api/)
+# How to start the local server.
+You will need python
+## step 1
+(./api/)
 ```sh
 # (linux)